 Highlighting the Size and Contribution of the Urban Informal Economy

 Reliable data on urban informal employment and on specific worker groups are essential to ensure policy visibility and inclusive planning processes.
-Conducted in concert with WIEGO’s Statistics Programme, this research aims to establish the best possible statistical picture of the size and contribution of the informal economy in urban areas and in a number of large cities, in particular.
-Research also reflects on the strengths and limitations of existing data collection techniques so as to facilitate cross-country learning about how best to collect statistics on the urban informal economy.
+Conducted in concert with WIEGO’s Statistics Programme, this research aims to establish the best possible statistical picture of the size and contribution of the informal economy in urban areas.

-Monitoring Trends for Informal Workers/Economy around the Globe
+Monitoring Trends for Informal Workers around the Globe

 Demonstrating Viable Options for Including Urban Informal Workers